-Figure 30: Sugar Maple-Hophornbeam forests are a mixture of oak and maple southern and southwestern slopes in the Resin Ridge area and consist of 13 different stands comprising 330 acres.
+These communities Figure 30: Sugar Maple-Hophornbeam forests are a mixture of oak and maple southern and southwestern slopes in the Resin Ridge area and consist of 13 different stands comprising 330 acres.
 The canopy is a mixture of red oak, sugar maple, and beech.
 Lower areas may also contain white ash and basswood (Tilia americana).
-Sites Sugar typed as Maple Hophornbeam may contain only red oak in the canopy with some sugar maple in the sub-canopy and shrub Hophornbeam layers.
-(Ostrya virginiana) is found throughout this acerifolium).
-The herbaceous is layer likewise somewhat variable. sites Most are dominated by Canada mayflower canadense), (Dryopteris sarsaparilla The driest sedge (Carex rough-leaved asperifolia).
+Sites typed as Sugar Maple Hophornbeam may contain only red oak in the canopy with some sugar maple in the sub-canopy and shrub Hophornbeam layers.
+(Ostrya virginiana) is found throughout this

-(Maianthemum evergreen woodfern intermedia) and wild (Aralia nudicaulis). micro-sites also include species such Pennsylvania as pensylvanica) and (Oryzopsis ricegrass These sites appear to be in very good condition, of average age, lacking invasive species and any recent drastic human alteration.
+(Maianthemum canadense), evergreen woodfern (Dryopteris intermedia) and wild sarsaparilla (Aralia nudicaulis).
+The driest micro-sites also include species such Pennsylvania sedge (Carex pensylvanica) and rough-leaved (Oryzopsis ricegrass asperifolia).
+These sites appear to be in very good condition, of average age, lacking invasive species and any recent drastic human alteration.
 Their large size, good condition and landscape position result in a state significance designation.